groupdocs-annotation/GroupDocs.Annotation-Docs/net/advanced-usage/generate-document-pages-preview.md

 *   [RenderAnnotations](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.options/previewoptions/properties/renderannotations) is an option to show or hide annotations.By default it is `true`.
 Set it to `false` if you do not need to show annotations.
 *   [WorksheetColumns](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.options/previewoptions/properties/worksheetcolumns) is a list of the [WorksheetColumnsRange](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.options/worksheetcolumnsrange) objects that indicates which columns to generate on specified worksheet.

-The following code snippet demonstrates how to generate document previews.
+The following code snippet demonstrates how to generate document previews:

 ## Get document page previews